8 candidates advance in Overland Park city council primaries — see who they are

 As for priorities, Spencer said he’ll focus challenging the city’s use of tax incentives to spur development.

 “My overall view is Overland Park sells itself,” Spencer said.
-“We can simultaneously be the ‘number 1’ city and then give away this money to developers.
+“We can’t simultaneously be the ‘number 1’ city and then give away this money to developers.

 Overall, 2,957 votes were cast in the Ward 1 race.